Can I be my own Statutory Agent in Arizona?

 • You don’t have a friend or family member who lives in Arizona

-• You live in Arizona, but don’t want to be your own Registered Agent
+• You live in Arizona, but don’t want to list your physical street address, or don’t want to be your own Registered Agent

 We recommend Northwest Registered Agent.

-They’ve been in business for over 20 years and have excellent customer service.
+Northwest has been the best Registered Agent Service in the business for over 20 years, and they have excellent customer service.
 They’re also the service we use for our own LLCs.

-Northwest will also keep your address off of public records.
+Hiring Northwest Registered Agent will also keep your physical address off of public records.
 This is our favorite Northwest feature.
 And no other Registered Agent Service offers this.

 How to keep your address off public records

-Northwest lets you use their address throughout your entire LLC filing in all 50 states and D.C.
-This can keep your address off public records.
+Northwest is a national Registered Agent Service, and lets you use their Arizona business address throughout your entire LLC filing in all 50 states and D.C.
+This can keep your street address off public records.

-For example, you can list their address for any or all of the following:
+For example, you can list Northwest’s Statutory Agent address for any or all of the following:

 (Note: The list above is an example.
 Some states have more address fields than others.
 Wherever there is an address field on the LLC filing, you can list the Northwest address if you’d like.
 This can keep your address off public records.)